Coober Pedy: In philately

-A rare exhibition cachet, signed by Coober Pedy postmaster Alfred P. North, was discovered in Memphis, Tennessee by philatelist David Saks on 3 February 2016.
+A rare exhibition cachet, signed by Coober Pedy postmaster Alfred P. North, was discovered in Memphis, Tennessee, by philatelist David Saks on 3 February 2016.
 To date, it is the only known example of this cachet in the world.

 In popular culture

-Both the town and its hinterland, for different reasons, are photogenic and have attracted film makers.
-The town itself was the setting for:
+Both the town and its hinterland, for different reasons, are photogenic and have attracted filmmakers.
+The town itself is the setting for several films, and its environment has also attracted movie producers.
+These include: